Tooth and Co.: Kent Brewery

-In early 2005, CUB closed the massive Kent Brewery, with all CUB beers in NSW now sourced from Queensland and Victoria.
-The brewery site was demolished and is now high-rise units, shopping, green space and offices, with the exception of a heritage chimney and a gate.
+In early 2005, CUB closed the massive Kent Brewery in Chippendale, with all CUB beers in NSW now sourced from Queensland and Victoria.
+The brewery site was demolished and is now high-rise units, a shopping mall, green space and offices known as the Central Park precinct.
+The core cluster of brewery yard buildings has undergone an award-winning refurbishment by Tzannes architects and a heritage chimney and a gate have been retained.
 The gate still bears the trademark of Invicta, the rampant stallion.

 Hahn

 Staff from the Kent and Waverley breweries founded several small boutique breweries.
 Chuck Hahn, who was production manager at Tooth, founded the Hahn Brewery on Pyrmont Bridge Road, Pyrmont.
 A syndicate of brewers founded the Pumphouse Brewery in Darling Harbour.
 The two fledgling breweries were physically close and shared technology.
 A third brewery was established at Old Sydney Town near Gosford.
 Hahn was subsequently acquired by Lion Nathan, and the Pumphouse brewery site has been redeveloped.

 Maltings

 The Maltings at Carlton Street, Sydney, and at Mittagong were managed by three brothers Ernest, Clarrie and Arthur Jones.
 Their father William was also the original manager of the Maltings from 1905 until his death in 1928.
 The Jones family had a combined service to Tooth and Co of well over 150 years.
 Mittagong Maltings had a considerable land holding, although much of the land was sold for a peppercorn to an adjacent girls school.
 Mittagong Maltings had three separate buildings, one destroyed by a fire in 1965.
 The other two are now abandoned, having closed in 1981.
 The Mittagong Maltings is in a state of disrepair and has been considerably vandalised.
 Waverley Brewery and the Blue Bow site have been redeveloped as housing.

 The Lismore Brewery did commence production, and was intended to cover distribution of regions north of Tooheys' Grafton brewery.
 But as soon as production commenced, Tooheys acquired Castlemaine XXXX brewery, so the distribution potential for a brewery at Lismore became locked in.
 Tooheys and Castlemaine are now part of the Lion group.